LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 Logtalk also provides basic support for the SWI-Prolog graphical tracer.
 The required settings are described in the `settings-sample.lgt` file.

-For help using the debugger, open the `docs/tools.html` file in a web browser and consult the debugging section of the User Manual.
+The `debugger_messages.lgt` source file defines the default debugger message translations.
+For more information on the debugger entities, open the `docs/tools.html` file in a web browser.
+For help using the debugger, open the `manuals/index.html` file in a web browser and consult the debugging section of the User Manual.

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).